arme-project/ARME-Kalman-Filter-Model-Parameter-Tuning/README.md

 # ARME-Kalman-Filter-Model-Parameter-Tuning
-- Code for optimising parameters for both artificial and real data (files beginning with RD_... were written/edited by me)
+- Code for optimising parameters for both artificial and real data
 - Best ran in Google Colab (RD_optreal_results will **only run in Colab**) or in a Jupyter Notebook (with pandas library)
 - All code in python

 ## !Warning!
-Running RD_optreal_results
+Running RD_optreal_results & RD_optreal_heatmap_plots
 - **Must** run in Google Colab
 - Need to **manually upload virtuoso.csv** into a prompt once you click *run* on the first cell block